 For this class, you will need to maintain a weekly blog of your progress in the studio.
-The blogs will be scored on a weekly basis – 2 points for a narrative of at least 200 words describing what has been happening in your studio practice for that week, 2 points for at least 3 images of your progress, and 2 progress for evidence of “newness”.
+The blogs will be scored on a weekly basis: 2 points for a narrative of around 200 words (usually two paragraphs) describing what has been happening in your studio practice for that week, 2 points for at least 3 images of your progress, and 2 progress for evidence of “newness”.

 “Newness” means anything that represents progress, knowing that “progress” is knowledge and it comes in many forms – successes, failures, experiments, and conceptual breakthroughs.

 For your blog, many students use WordPress, although you may use another platform as long as it can work like a blog and have images and text in the same post.
 Other options for blogs are Blogger, Squarespace, Weebly, or Wix.

 Before getting started, take a look at some examples of student blogs here: https://claybucket.com/student-blogs/

 WordPress.com – This is a blog and website service that the SpaceLab blog is hosted on.
 Free blogs on WordPress are followed with the .wordpress.com address.
 WordPress is more customizable than Blogger.
 It’s easy to use and has a larger number of free templates available than Blogger.
 Most templates are highly customizable.

 Weebly.com – This is also a popular website and blogging option.
 They have a free tier that is fairly easy to use

 Blogger.com – Blogs hosted at Blogger are followed with the .blogspot.com address.
 Many consider this the easiest blog to learn how to use.
 Posting is as simple as writing an e-mail.
 The tradeoff for ease of use is appearance.
 The number of available templates is smaller and generally they aren’t as customizable as WordPress blogs.

 If you want to invest in a website/blog with more features, these are a couple of good options: